tdiprima/multi-viewer/README.md

 ## Usage

-Explore & run the html files for usage examples.
+Explore & run the html files for example usage.

 ## Meta